5 Top Picks

 For a professional welder or a hobby metalworker precision makes projects easier.

-Finding the right miter or chop saw for metal work is especially important.
+Finding the right metal cutting saw or chop saw for metal work is especially important.
 There are a few different types, and the wrong one could have disastrous choices.

 Let's have a look at some of the best chop saws and see how they stack up.